 The Macroeconomic Activity Module provides a set of macroeconomic drivers to the energy modules, with a macroeconomic feedback mechanism within NEMS.
-Key macroeconomic variables include Gross Domestic Product (GDP), industrial output, new housing starts, new light-duty vehicle sales, interest rates, disposable income, prices, and employment.
+Key macroeconomic variables include Gross Domestic Product (GDP), disposable income, value of industrial shipments, new housing starts, new light-duty vehicle sales, interest rates, and employment.
 This module uses the following Global Insight models: the Macroeconomic Model of the U.S. Economy, the National Industry Model, and the National Employment Model.
 In addition, EIA has constructed a Regional Economic and Industry Model to project regional economic drivers, and a Commercial Floorspace Model to project 13 floorspace types in 9 Census divisions.
-The accounting framework for industrial output uses the North American Industry Classification System (NAICS).
+The accounting framework for industrial value of shipments uses the North American Industry Classification System (NAICS).